andreaskaempf/adventofcode2020/README.md

   (should have been easy, but instructions were hard to understand, so *medium*).

+* **Day 13** (Go): Solve problems related to a schdule of bus times, where all buses leave at t = 0, but take different number of minutes to reach the station.
+For Part 1, find the earliest bus that will arrive.
+  For Part 2, find the earliest time at which the first bus arrives at t, the second at t+1, and so on.
+Used a brute force solution (takes 1 hr 10 mins), but there must be a better way.
+This solution was quite easy, but I'm marking this problem as *hard* since I spent a lot of time trying unsuccessfully to come up with an algorithm for Part 2 that would find the solution directly, rather than using brute force.

-To compile and run a Go program
+To compile and run a **Go** program
 * Change into the directory with the program
 * go build day02.go
 * ./day02

-To run a Julia program
+To compile and run a **Rust** program
 * Change into the directory with the program
+* rustc day02.go
+* ./day02

+To run a **Julia** program
+* Change into the directory with the program
 * julia day02.jl

-And of course, to run a Python program
+And of course, to run a **Python** program
 * Change into the directory with the program
 * python day06.py